cstein/mblib/README.markdown

 ### What codes are this library interfaced to?

-Currently, only the (http://www.daltonprogram.org)"DALTON" program in a development version.
+Currently, only the [DALTON](http://www.daltonprogram.org/ "DALTON") program in a development version.
 The expected public release is sometime in 2014.
 We do have a plan to provide a patch to the 2013 release before the end of this year which will enable you to try it out yourself.

 ### How does it work?